It’s ironic isn’t it? You don’t want to risk using Propecia, but then suffer saw palmetto side effects instead!

 Some websites also state that saw palmetto can cause sexual dysfunction in men (breast enlargement, impotence, etc).
 But most sites state that there are no such side effects.

-To compare the saw palmetto side effects on this page with those of Propecia, read this list.
+To compare the saw palmetto side effects on this page with Propecia side effects, read this list.

 Despite all the potential saw palmetto side effects mentioned above, this herb has long been used as a health aid.
 For example, some Native American Indians used saw palmetto for urinary tract and prostate gland health.
 And many people today take saw palmetto supplements for the same reason.